emelie-nilsson/Milstone-project1/README.md

 The font family is from [Google Fonts](https://fonts.google.com/).

 The icons in the footer and in the benefits section, were taken from [Font Awesome](https://fontawesome.com/).

+The instructions under [Deployment](#deployment) were taken from the module *Love running -Essentials Project* and [GitHub Docs](https://docs.github.com/en/desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop).
 ### Media
 The images of the project on different devices, are created using a website called [Are you responsive?](https://ui.dev/amiresponsive)